datreeio/datree-cdk8s/README.md

 ## Specification
 cdk8s plugins come in the form of NPM packages.
-When specified in the configuration file, the cdk8s cli will automatically install and run a plugin.
+When specified in the configuration file, the cdk8s CLI will automatically install and run a plugin.
 See the `Usage` section below for instructions.

 ## Prerequisites
-To use this plugin, the [cdk8s cli](https://github.com/cdk8s-team/cdk8s-cli#a-command-line-interface-for-cdk-for-kubernetes) needs to be installed.
+To use this plugin, the [cdk8s CLI](https://github.com/cdk8s-team/cdk8s-cli#a-command-line-interface-for-cdk-for-kubernetes) needs to be installed.

 ## Usage
 In your cdk8s configuration file, add a `validations` key with the following properties: